arabangdingalo/hectechdatawebsite/content/post/Alumni.md

 "I really enjoyed the class.
 Although I was initially a bit worried that I would not understand the tech jargon, I quickly found that the Professor and his guest lecturers were able to break concepts down into manageable information for me." -Daniel Goldberg, Spring 2019

 "I loved learning about the basics of software in a clear and concise way.
 There's often a lot of mystery surrounding the big buzzwords of the tech industry and Professor Mazars did a fantastic job of breaking those down for the class" -Max Marell, Spring 2019

+"Tech, Data, and Innovation taught me all about making an app from production to implementation and even business model reviews.
+If you're thinking of working in this economy, this class would put you a step ahead in any tech field" -Arabang, Spring 2019